If someone pleads guilty or is found guilty of the crime, you can tell the court about how the crime has affected you.

 A Victim Impact Statement is different to the statement you make to the police, where you tell them exactly what happened at the time of the crime.

 It's about explaining how the crime has affected you:

-You don’t need to be the primary victim (the person who the crime was committed against) to make a Victim Impact Statement.
-Family members, and sometimes friends, can also be victims of crime and can make one.
+You don’t need to be the person who the crime was committed against (the primary victim) to make a Victim Impact Statement.
+Family members, and sometimes friends can also be considered victims of the crime and can make one.